 Festival Time in Mexico

 Last year at this time, my bags were packed and I was heading to the Mayan Festivals, a small group tour arranged by Traditions Mexico.
-We’ve traveled with Eric Mindling and Traditions Mexico a few times and, fortunately for all of us, Thrums Books is publishing Eric’s book: Oaxaca Stories in Cloth–Enduring Styles of Village Dress (working title) with a release date of October 2016.
+We’ve traveled with Eric Mindling and Traditions Mexico a few times and, fortunately for all of us, Thrums Books is publishing Eric’s book: Oaxaca Stories in Cloth with a release date of October 2016.

 Speaking of Oaxaca, in our calendar posting for this month, you may have noticed the listing for the 10th International Shibori Symposium in Oaxaca this November.
 This combination of shibori and Oaxaca is deeply rich in technique, tradition, travel and textiles.
 A book you’ll want to bring along with you is Sheri Brautigam’s Textile Fiestas of Mexico: A Traveler’s Guide to Celebrations, Markets, and Smart Shopping (also from Thrums Books, releasing in October).
 This handy guide will tell you where to go, how to get there, and what to look for in traditional textiles–so plan now.
 Head to Oaxaca for the shibori conference–go early, stay late, and take in a festival or two, and shop the markets.

 I’m not making promises, but how many of you would like to travel with ClothRoads and anthropologist/author/WARP member Susan Schaeffer Davis to Morocco?
 Susan has worked and lived in Morocco off and on for over thirty years.
-She’s in the midst of writing a book about the artisans, with exquisite photography by Joe Coca to be published by Thrums Books in Spring 2017.
+She’s in the midst of writing a book about the artisans, Women Artisans of Morocco, with exquisite photography by Joe Coca to be published by Thrums Books in Spring 2017.

 Here’s a few of enticing shots of Joe’s images for armchair travel.
 Find out more about Susan’s work, her travels, and yearly tour here.